The Mummy: Tomb of the Dragon Emperor: Writing

 The script showed the Emperor as having a more ruthless personality.
 He sends Zohora to Hamunaptra under the threat of killing her lover Ming Guo (Sun Tzu) if she fails to return within 90 days, only to present her with his head in a box when she does.
 When he becomes immortal, the Emperor puts a searing finger on Okumura's forehead, and makes him kneel and pledge his loyalty.
 He kisses Zohora to simultaneously spite and curse her by turning her and the other immortals in Shangri-La into terracotta statues.
 The curse doesn't affect Lin (Lily Chen) because she's already sacrificed her immortality before the Emperor arrives in Shangri-La.
-Then, as he takes Lily, the Emperor tells her she will pay for her mother's sins by sharing his bed as his queen.
+Then, as he takes Lin, the Emperor tells her she will pay for her mother's sins by sharing his bed as his queen.
 During the climax, the Emperor punishes Okumura for his failure by encasing him in a giant brass lantern.

 The script took place in 1940 during World War II instead of afterward.
 Rick and Evy are introduced in Agra, India, acting as spies for the British government, observing Okumura, believing he has a secret weapon for the Japanese to win the war, later revealed to be the Emperor.
 With the backdrop of the war, the script shows the tensions between the Chinese and Japanese, with one scene in Imhotep's where Jonathan calms a dispute between the O'Connells friend and Chinese resistance member, Chang, and Japanese Major Suki.
 Another later had the O'Connells reluctantly forced to stand back and watch Chang get captured by Japanese troops, who collect insurgents and send them on trains to work camps, as Lily previously told Alex.
 It's revealed that despite Rick and Evy sending Alex to Yale to protect him, he left his first year without their knowledge and failed to enlist in the army before being called by Willoughby to work with him.
 Unlike the film, the O'Connells learn the Emperor has five days to become immortal after he's awakened, or he'll turn to dust.
 Later, at a monastery in the Himalayas ransacked by Japanese soldiers, they encounter a Tibetan monk they dub Tequila, who joins the group, leading them to the Temple of Whispering Skulls and accompanying them to the Great Wall.
 Rather than the Emperor Mummy mortally wounding Rick, Alex would've taken the hit to save his dad.